INTERESTING THINGS IN INTERESTING PLACES.

-Public art pieces, now numbering 19 public (right), adds value to the landscape and enhances the experience in the community.
+Public art pieces, now numbering 20 (right), add value to the landscape and enhances the experience in the community.
 As the community grows, the collection grows, and so does the experience.

 DENVER’S 80238 PROGRAM

-A Public Art Advisory Committee continues to explore new artwork for placement in carefully chosen locations throughout the 12 neighborhoods – to inspire thought and conversation.
+A Public Art Advisory Committee continues to explore new artwork for placement in carefully chosen locations throughout the 12 neighborhoods.
 “Public art has not only the opportunity but the responsibility to engage a community,” explains Barbara Neal, public art consultant.

 In other words, a world with art is a more interesting world.